ruanvdmerwe/workplace_screening/README.md

 # Setup

-1. Clone github reporisoty and change to the project folder
+1. Clone github repository and change to the project folder

 1. If on Raspberry Pi